With temperatures warming up, lots of us are probably thinking about what we are going to do to get our “summer abs” or “bikini body.”

-A 2016 study from The University of Texas revealed there is an actual ideal body type for women when it comes to perceived attractiveness, but it doesn’t look like a typical model walking the runway.
+A 2016 study from The University of Texas at Austin revealed there is an actual ideal body type for women when it comes to perceived attractiveness, but it doesn’t look like a typical model walking the runway.
 It has to do with specific body fat distribution in the shape of an hourglass, as measured by waist-to-hip ratio (WHR).
 According to the study, a low waist-to-hip ratio indicates high fertility and low long-term health risks.
 While many argue beauty standards vary with each race and culture, the effect of WHR on female attractiveness has now been studied and reported for almost 20 ethnic/culture groups.

 The allure of the hourglass figure is programmed in the human mind because it provides important biological information about a woman’s youthfulness, health status, and fertility.

 The study found that the ideal waist-to-hip ratio was 0.7, meaning the ideal waist is approximately 30% smaller than the hips.
 When it comes to overall bust-waist-hip ratio, it varies with height and weight.
 For example:

 - 36-27-39 (US size 8-10)

 So, what... a scientist asked a bunch of guys to rate pictures of women and then calculated the average measurements?
 Not exactly, but a reasonable assumption.
 The science isn’t just based on visual appeal.
 It goes beyond our primal instincts to the core of our very existence.
 Sounds intense, right?